 - The only limitation to this trick is how many free slots a character has but one of the best ways to win fights is to fill up the slots with nothing but Sacrificial Jizos (The Hero will have one less slot thanks to the Blinking Mirror but he's so good he probably won't use a lot of those items anyway).
 This is why starting Suikoden II, item slots are limited to three characters.

 - Around the halfway point of the game after you defeat your father General Teo, you automatically recruit two swordsmen Alen and Grenseal.
 They allow you to break the game in a few ways: first, they have incredibly good stats, being both proficient in physical and magic attacks.
-Second, they have a combination attack with Flik that can deal insane damage to a single target without any drawbacks such as unbalanced status.
+Second, they have a combination attack with Flik that can deal insane damage to a single target without any drawbacks such as unbalanced status (Flik is also a Required Party Member for the final dungeon, so they can really make the final dungeon easier).
 Third, they come with a Rage and Thunder rune permanently attached.
 Not only does this give you free access to the strongest AOE and single target magic of the game, due to both units' high magic growth you can utilize the Fire/Lightning combination attack to pretty much burn your way through the opposition.

 - In the first game, there are a couple of exploits for taking a detour from The One True Sequence.
 Before going to the castle, go outside, alone, and run away from enemies until you find three BonBons.
 Easy kill, and hey, level 9!
 After that, you have a choice of going to Sarady either by yourself or with Ted.
 Go alone, you get the Fortune Rune (double EXP); go with Ted, you get the Prosperity Rune (double money).